 - Save the file and exit the editor.

 Synchronize the clock with the master server.

-Enable and start the NTP daemon.
+Enable and start the NTP daemon as follows:

 Enable the ntpd daemon.